 This was the second drone-powered real estate project in two weeks, following our first-place win at the Aparavi Hackathon with Roofi.
 The through-line: aerial imagery and computer vision applied to inspection problems that are currently manual, expensive, and infrequent.

-Co-chair of the Young Leaders Programming Committee in San Francisco.
-Guesting on the national Public Private Partnership Council (PPPC Gold) at ULI's 2026 Spring Meeting in Nashville.
+Member of the Young Leaders Group Steering Committee, Subcommittee Co-Chair.
+2026 Emerging Leaders Product Council program member, guested on the national Public Private Partnership Council (PPPC Gold) at ULI's 2026 Spring Meeting in Nashville.

 Completed the inaugural cohort of the BCL Campaign Boot Camp, a program focused on developing leaders for public service and civic engagement in San Francisco.